rcunningham12/android_device_lge_w5c/README.md

-Cyanogenmod 11 for W5 MS323
+Cyanogenmod 11 for w5c LG Realm (LS620)
 =====================

-THANK YOU VM03 FOR THE BOOTING TREE
+Thank You VM03 and chevanlol360!

-Edits for better support to the MS323 has been added, this is an on going development.
+Just getting started.
+Work in progress...